SunWater-233/SW-Wight/README.md

 ## Buttons’ Functions

-If you press C1, the motor called *TestMotor*  will spin at 25% of power.
+If you press C1, a motor called *TestMotor* ,which should be plugged on the **PORT6**(you coule see this in the ***robot-config.cpp***), will spin at 25% of power.

-If you press C2 or C3, the buttons you selected will be selected.
+If you press C2 or C3, the buttons you pressed will be selected.

-If C2 is selected, *TestMotor*  will spin at 50% of power.
+If only C2 is selected, *TestMotor*  will spin at 50% of power.

-If C3 is selected, *TestMotor*  will spin at 75% of power.
+If only C3 is selected, *TestMotor*  will spin at 75% of power.

 If C2 and C3 are both selected, *TestMotor*  will spin at 100% of power.